Nazi persecution of the Catholic Church in Germany: Himmler and the SS

-Himmler saw the main task of his Schutzstaffel (SS) organisation to be that of "acting as the vanguard in overcoming Christianity and restoring a 'Germanic' way of living" in order to prepare for the coming conflict between "humans and subhumans": Longerich wrote that, while the Nazi movement as a whole launched itself against Jews and Communists, "by linking de-Christianisation with re-Germanization, Himmler had provided the SS with a goal and purpose all of its own."
+Himmler saw the main task of his (SS) organisation to be that of "acting as the vanguard in overcoming Christianity and restoring a 'Germanic' way of living" in order to prepare for the coming conflict between "humans and subhumans": Longerich wrote that, while the Nazi movement as a whole launched itself against Jews and Communists, "by linking de-Christianisation with re-Germanization, Himmler had provided the SS with a goal and purpose all of its own."
 He set about making his SS the focus of a "cult of the Teutons".

 Targeting of clergy

 Clergy, nuns and lay leaders were targeted following the Nazi takeover, often on trumped up charges of currency smuggling or "immorality".
 Priests were watched closely and frequently denounced, arrested and sent to concentration camps.
 From 1940, a dedicated Clergy Barracks had been established at Dachau concentration camp.
 Intimidation of clergy was widespread.
 Cardinal Michael von Faulhaber was shot at.
 Cardinal Theodor Innitzer had his Vienna residence ransacked in October 1938 and Bishop Johannes Baptista Sproll of Rottenburg was jostled and his home vandalised.
 In 1937, the New York Times reported that Christmas would see "several thousand Catholic clergymen in prison."
 Propaganda satirized the clergy, including Anderl Kern's play The Last Peasant.

 In the 1936 campaign against the monasteries and convents, the authorities charged 276 members of religious orders with the offence of homosexuality.
-1935-6 was the height of the "immorality" trials against priests, monks, lay-brothers and nuns.
+1935–36 was the height of the "immorality" trials against priests, monks, lay-brothers and nuns.
 In the United States, protests were organised in response to the trials, including a June 1936, petition signed by 48 clergymen, including rabbis and Protestant pastors: "We lodge a solemn protest against the almost unique brutality of the attacks launched by the German government charging Catholic clergy ... in the hope that the ultimate suppression of all Jewish and Christian beliefs by the totalitarian state can be effected."
 Winston Churchill wrote disapprovingly in the British press of the regime's treatment of "the Jews, Protestants and Catholics of Germany".

 The regime had to consider the possibility of nationwide protests if prominent clerics were arrested.
 While hundreds of ordinary clergy were sent to concentration camps, just one German Catholic bishop was briefly imprisoned in a concentration camp, and just one other expelled from his diocese.
 This reflected also the cautious approach adopted by the hierarchy, who felt secure only in commenting on matters which transgressed on the ecclesiastical sphere.